Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 -

-All medicines your child is taking, including vitamins, herbs, eye drops, creams, and over-the-counter medicines.
+All medicines your child takes.
+These include vitamins, herbs, eye drops, and creams.

 -

-Any problems your child or family members have had with anesthetic medicines.
+Any problems your child or family members have had with anesthesia.

 -